Adyen/adyen-magento2/README.md

 Use Adyen's plugin for Magento 2 to offer frictionless payments online, in-app, and in-store.

 ## Integration
 The plugin integrates card component (Secured Fields) using Adyen Checkout for all card payments.
 For Point Of Sale (POS) payments we use Terminal API using Cloud-based communication.
-Boleto and SEPA are a direct API integration into Adyen.

 ### Support Vault and Instant Purchase ###
 Inside Adyen toggle the following settings on inside the API and Responses section (Settings -> API and Responses):